ricmoo/pycoind/README.md

 ----------------------

 There are so many things possible, but for example, let's say you wish to figure out what percentage of all outputs ever generated, are currently unspent.

+**This is old and wrong...
+I will update this to use the new API soon.**

 ```python
 import pycoind